857b/SLFun/doc/interface.md

 There are the following restrictions, that can trigger an error either at the declaration or at the use:
-- Each input selectors mist occur exactly once as the selector of a vprop of `prs_ctx` or `pre_ctx`.
+- Each input selectors must occur exactly once as the selector of a vprop of `prs_ctx` or `pre_ctx`.
 - All selectors of `prs_ctx` and `pre_ctx` must be variables from `sel0`.
 - One cannot pattern match on the returned value (or on the ghost one), if it is a record, one must use projections in `post_ctx`.
-- The vprops of `post_ctx` must be independents of `sel1`, but their selectors can and can also be arbitrary expressions not necessarily variables of `sel1`.
+- The vprops of `post_ctx` must be independent of `sel1`, but their selectors can.
+The selectors can in fact be arbitrary expressions, not necessarily variables of `sel1`.
 - More generally, the vprops of `prs_ctx`, `pre_ctx` and `post_ctx` should not
   depend on the selectors.